evansbenj/Reduced-Representation-Workshop/6_Using_Stacks_with_a_reference_genome.md

 PM602_sorted	population_2
 ```

 Note that the term tab-delimited means that there is a tab between the columns of information.
-Please type `Ctrl-X` and then `Ctrl-S` to save this file and then `Ctrl-X` and then `Ctrl-C` to exit emacs.
+Please make sure the columns have a tab between them.
 This file will be used to tell Stacks that the first five samples are from one population and the last four samples are from another population.

 One way to quantify population structure is using the F-statistic (F<sub>ST</sub>).
 F<sub>ST</sub> is an index of population structure that ranges from zero (no population structure) to one (two populations are each fixed for different alleles.
 Let's calulate F<sub>ST</sub> between the two populations specified avove using `Stacks`.
 To do this, please type: